 The sheltered Queens Dock facility has established itself as one of the leading facilities in Europe for the inspection, repair and maintenance of oil and gas drilling rigs, offering great protection for underwater work.

 The facility offers a quayside that can take vessels up to 140m in length and access to a 20,000sqm laydown area.

-Your Choice of Suppliers.
+Your choice of suppliers

 The uniqueness of the offering for the decommissioning market resides in the Port’s open port philosophy.

-Contractors and operators can therefore choose to work with the Port’s established Supply Chain alliances, ranging from demolition and dismantling contractors to waste management and NORM decontamination specialists, or bring their own to the site.
+This means that P.P.C. and R.S.A. permits covering the Invergordon Service Base are held by the Port, enabling the processing of 50,000 tonnes of structures annually.
+Contractors and operators can therefore choose to work with the Port’s established supply chain alliances, ranging from demolition and dismantling contractors to waste management and NORM decontamination specialists or bring their own to the site.